Instructions For Authors

 1. General Requirements

-Manuscripts should be written in proper and clear English, and submitted in the format of Microsoft Word.
+Manuscripts should be written in clear English, and submitted in the format of Microsoft Word.
 Manuscripts should be typed on A4 size, double-spaced, using font size of 12, with 3.0 cm margin on top, bottom, and left margins.
 All manuscript pages are to be numbered consecutively, beginning with the abstract as page 1.
 Neither the authors' names nor their institutions should appear on the manuscript pages.
 Heading should be in bold letters, and aligned in the center.

 2. Reporting Guidelines for Specific Study Designs